 The composer Richard Wagner wrote to his friend Frau Wesendonck.....

 " The Tristan drama is and remains a marvel to me.
 I am more and more unable to understand how I could produce such a thing.
 The greatest art is the artless and comes as a surprise to the artist"

 The process of creation is in a constant state of decay and renewal.
 So is my work.
 I also marvel as I participate in it.
 I can only look back at the finished art in order to describe it because to know what it will be ahead of its actual step by step evolution is impossible.
 The practice of remaining poised in a state of unknowing while working on a work of art until the unbidden ideas appear and move me into the numerous actions that create a painting or sculpture is constantly refined.
 It is a maturing discipline of patience, waiting and listening before, during and after a creative action is executed.
 I have achieved a degree of effortlessness and hence I am less mired in endless personal strivings such as color, line, volume, composition, space and concept.
 What is universally beautiful is in constant flux as it presents itself through me.
-These qualities as well as all other's that go into making a fine work often occur as transpersonal.
-The process of creating manifests into a work of fine art more and more now by the power of grace and less by my intent.
+Even though there are more and more moments of these transpersonal experiences I remain in the human ground of ardently wrought studio work.
+Nevertheless the process of creating manifests into a work of my art now more by the power of grace and less by my control.

 A Process Note: Paintings and Watercolor Constructions

 The watercolors are presented as panels that have dimension to them.
 The watercolor constructions are even more three dimensional.
 This treatment is done in order to give the paintings a 'substance' because they become 'objects' and I believe have a stronger presence presented this way.